psychoplath9450/SUMI/README.md

 ## Final Thoughts

 This project exists because I wanted to learn embedded development and I like e-ink.
-It's not trying to compete with Kindle or Kobo or even other Inkplate firmwares.
+It's not trying to compete with Kindle or Kobo or any other firmwares.
 It's just a thing I made.

-If you flash this and it works for you, cool!
-If it crashes and eats your SD card, sorry.
-You were warned.

 Happy hacking.